AtomicLinkRPC/alr-preview/docs/benchmarks.md

 | **ALR**  |        4,910,973 |          22,174,210 |

 ### StreamLargeMsgFromServer
-The client requests the server to stream large messages to the client.
+The client requests the service to stream large messages to the client.

 |          | 1 Thread (RPC/s) | 100 Threads (RPC/s) |
 | -------- | ----------------:| -------------------:|